This article was first published on May 4th, 2021, and was last updated April 2023.

 There are a wide variety of different issues reported here.
 Click on an issue to see the pages affected, and export them to save into your datasheet.
 You are now reporting on the specifics of how many pages are impacted by a particular issue, and the URLs of affected pages.
 From there you can go and see if the page speed issue can be resolved or not.

-Now that you understand what metrics go into page speed, you will need to know how to improve the page load speed starting with the most valuable pages on your website.
+Now that you understand what metrics go into page speed, you will need to know how to improve your site load speed.
+Starting with the most valuable pages on your website.
 Below are a few ways you can improve page speed loading time and increase your Core Web Vitals score.

 Instead, save time by specifying a specific caching policy for all server responses (resources).
 The caching policies should include: